direktiv/function-builder/docs/README.md

 - [Compiling the Service](#compiling-the-service)
 - [Advanced Features](#advanced-features)
     - Delete method
-    - pass through parameters
     - using output from former command
+    - Direktiv file
 - [Custom Go Code](#custom-go-code)

 ## Initializing the Service

 The first step starting with a new service is initializing the project.
 Direktiv's service builder comes with a docker container so no local installation is required.
-To initializ a project simply call the following command:
+To initialise a project simply call the following command:

 ```
 docker run -v `pwd`:/tmp/app direktiv/service-builder init myservice